Moonshine-IDE/ratpack-mongo-changestreams/README.md

 # ratpack-mongo-changestreams basic demo app
 Basic HTTP reactive application that uses Ratpack, MongoStreams and Server-sent events to send notifications to the front-end when a Document is updated in the MongoDB Collection.

+We use a DevExtreme DataGrid component to provide a simple HTMl page to show and edit the data, this DataGrid uses a custom DataSource that fetches data from a Back-end endpoint that implements the required logic to query data from a MongoDB collection, parametrized by a DevExtreme [loadOptions](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/) object.

 # Requirements and Setup
 ## Requirements